 Our responsibility is to read the other information and, in doing so, consider whether, based on our financial statements audit work, the information therein is materially misstated or inconsistent with the financial statements or our audit knowledge.
-Based solely on that work we have not identified
+Based solely on that work we have not identified material misstatements in the other information.

-Annual Business Statement and Directors' Report
+Annual Business Statement and Directors' Report In our opinion: